DienNM/jpa-showcase/jpa-sample-02/README.md

         + Lazy field is only loaded as need in persistent status

 Large Object Mapping:

+    - LargeObjectMappingTest
     - @Lob
     - LOBs come in two kinds in the database:
         + Binary Large Ojbects, calls BLOBs
             * Java Type Mapping: byte[], Byte[], Serializable
         + Character Large Objects, calls CLOBs
             * Java Type Mapping: char[], Character[], String objects

+Enumeration Mapping:

+    - EnumerationMappingModel
+    - Using @Enumerated(EnumType.STRING) - to store NAME
+    - Using @Enumerated(EnumType.ORDINAL) to store ordinal.
+This type is by default